NationalLibraryOfNorway/warehouse-logistics-service/README.md

 # Hermes the Warehouse & Logistics Service

 Hermes WLS (Warehouse and Logistics Service) functions as a middleware between NLNs ([National Library of Norway](https://nb.no/en "English version of the NLN website")) catalogues and storage systems.
-The goal with the service is to unite all of the storage systems and catalogues used at NLN with a common interface.
+The goal with the service is to unite all the storage systems and catalogues used at NLN with a common interface.

 Benefits of this approach are:
 - Decoupling of the storage systems and catalogues, which make it easier to change systems if needed.